Bluetooth-Compose/Bluetooth-Compose/README.md

 ### And for example, can you imagine:

-- feeding a mobile app with a ```bluetooth-compose.yml``` file and have it automatically connect to a bluetooth device - with or without user-permissions, as required - to also auto-generate the associated UI - and then to forward those readings to another app, or to the cloud?
+- feeding a mobile app with a ```bluetooth-compose.yml``` file and have it automatically connect to a bluetooth device - with or without user-permissions, as required - to also auto-generate the associated UI, either as viewed in AR space, or transferred from AR space to an app space - and then to forward those readings onwards to another app, or even directly to the cloud?

 ### Or what about: